Can CBD Oil Expire?

-CBD oil is designed to last a long time, but just how long depends on various factors.
-Everything from the ingredients in the bottle, to the packaging, to the way you actually use the CBD can impact its longevity.
+CBD oil is derived from the hemp plant and designed to last a long time, but just how long depends on various factors.
+Everything from the ingredients in the bottle, to the packaging, to how to use CBD, can impact its longevity.
 If you’ve had a bottle of CBD sitting around for a while, here’s how to tell if it’s still good.

 CBD usually lasts between 1 and 2 years.
 There should be an expiration date printed somewhere on the packaging.
 As with most things, CBD can go bad before the expiration date if contaminated or stored improperly.
 It can also slightly outlast its expiration date if it’s been perfectly stored, especially if its seal has never been broken.